mark-looker/lookerhosted/readme.md

 Use Action Hub- done this to schedule PDFs to Google drive.
 Used Zapier and though Webhook didnt work for this- did manage using Zapier email attachment.

 Use Liquid- done uses {{ value}} to insert a value.
 Try doing some conditional formatting with it!

+Included an image in my Products dashboard- didn't use LookML Included a favicon as an image in my use of HTML for adding in ... sub links to other places.